How to talk medical tech—without losing readers

 Think of it as a next-stop road sign.
 You don't want to leave readers at a dead end.
 Instead, offer them a clear route to your services or more information.

-Be sure the benefits are clear and compelling in calls to action too.
-Here's a good example of that from San Joaquin Community Hospital:
+Be sure the benefits are clear and compelling in calls to action (CTAs) too.

 Nailing down your terminology is especially important when you're writing content for your hospital website.
 Keywords matter a great deal in search engine optimization.
 But these online best practices can also help you to capture the attention of your healthcare magazine or newsletter readers.
 If you know what they're searching for online, you know a little more about what they might be drawn to read in print.